ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 \[\[ [See issue #109](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/109) \]\]

+When the verifier receives an attached JWS request, it MUST parse and validate the JWS object.
+The signature MUST be validated against the expected key of the signer.
+All required fields MUST be present and their values MUST be valid.
+If the HTTP message request contains a body, the verifier MUST decode the payload of the JWS object and treat this as the HTTP message body.

 ### Mutual TLS {#mtls}

 This method is indicated by `mtls` in the
 `proof` field.
-The client instance presents its TLS client certificate during TLS negotiation with the server (either AS or RS).
+The signer presents its TLS client certificate during TLS negotiation with the verifier.
-The AS or RS takes the thumbprint of the TLS client certificate presented during mutual TLS negotiation and compares that thumbprint to the thumbprint presented by the client instance application as described in
-{{RFC8705}} section 3.

 ~~~
 POST /tx HTTP/1.1